Kyoto: Primary and secondary education

+Tertiary education

 Home to 40 institutions of higher education, Kyoto is one of the academic centers in Japan.
-Kyoto University is often ranked first or second among national universities nationwide.
-Influential private universities such as Doshisha University and Ritsumeikan University are also located in the city, and the Kyoto Institute of Technology is considered to be among the best universities in the country for architecture and design.
+Kyoto University is ranked highly among all universities nationwide, with eight Nobel laureates and two Prime Ministers of Japan among its alumni.
+The Research Institute for Mathematical Sciences and the Yukawa Institute for Theoretical Physics, both part of the university, have been affiliated with influential mathematicians and physicists.
+Private universities such as Doshisha University and Ritsumeikan University are also located in the city.

 The Consortium of Universities in Kyoto is a Kyoto-based higher education network consisting of three national universities, three public (prefectural and municipal) universities, 45 private universities, five other organizations, and representatives from the city government.
-The Consortium does not offer its own degree, but allows students to take courses at other participating universities.
+The Consortium does not offer degrees, but allows students of member universities to take courses at other member universities.

 In addition to Japanese universities and colleges, educational institutions from other countries operate programs in the city.
 The Kyoto Consortium for Japanese Studies (KCJS) is a group of 14 American universities that runs overseas academic programs in Japanese language and cultural studies for university students.
 Similarly, the Associated Kyoto Program runs a study-abroad academic program with a focus on cultural, language, and historical learning in and around the Kansai metropolitan area.

 Transportation

 Railways

 Kyoto is served by rail transportation systems operated by several different companies and organizations.
-The city's main gateway terminal, Kyōto Station, connects the Tokaido Shinkansen bullet train Line with five JR West lines, a Kintetsu line, and a municipal subway line.
+The city's main gateway terminal, Kyōto Station, connects the Tōkaidō Shinkansen bullet train line with five JR West lines, a Kintetsu line, and a municipal subway line.

 The Keihan Electric Railway, the Hankyu Railway, and other rail networks also offer frequent services within the city and to other cities and suburbs in the Kinki region.
-Although Kyoto does not have its own commercial airport, the Haruka Express operated by JR West carries passengers from Kansai International Airport to Kyōto Station in 73 minutes.
+Although Kyoto does not have its own commercial airport, the limited express Haruka operated by JR West carries passengers from Kansai International Airport to Kyōto Station in 73 minutes.

-The Kyoto Railway Museum in Shimogyō-ku, operated by JR West, displays many steam, diesel, and electric locomotives used in Japan between the 1880s and the present.
+The Kyoto Railway Museum in Shimogyō-ku, operated by JR West, displays many steam, diesel, and electric locomotives used in Japan from the 1880s to the present.

 High-speed rail

 The Tokaidō Shinkansen, operated by JR Central, provides high-speed rail service linking Kyoto with Nagoya, Yokohama, and Tokyo to the east and with nearby Osaka to the west.
-Beyond Osaka, many trains boarding at Kyoto continue on the San'yō Shinkansen route managed by JR West, providing access to cities including Kobe, Hiroshima, and Fukuoka.
-The trip from Tokyo to Kyoto takes around 2.5 hours, and the trip from Hakata Station in Fukuoka to Kyoto takes just over three hours by Nozomi train service.
+Beyond Osaka, many trains boarding at Kyoto continue on the San'yō Shinkansen route managed by JR West, providing access to cities including Kobe, Okayama, Hiroshima, Kitakyushu, and Fukuoka.
+The trip from Tokyo to Kyoto takes around 2.5 hours, and the trip from Hakata Station in Fukuoka to Kyoto takes just over three hours by the fastest train service Nozomi.
 All Shinkansen trains stop at Kyōto Station, including Hikari and Kodama trains.